hydroframe/hf_hydrodata/README.md

     pip install -r requirements.txt

-Edit the python components in src/hf_hydrodata and the unit tests in tests/hf_hydrodata and the data catalog model CSV files in src/hf_hydrodata/model.
+Edit the python components in `src/hf_hydrodata` and the unit tests in `tests/hf_hydrodata` and the data catalog model CSV files in `src/hf_hydrodata/model`.
 Use Excel to edit the CSV files so that files are saved in standard CSV format.

 Generate the documentation with:

-    cd build_docs
+    cd docs
-    bash build.sh
+    make html

-This will validate the model CSV files and generate the read-the-docs html into deploy_docs folder.
+This will validate the model CSV files and generate the read-the-docs html into the html folder.
-After committing to the main branch the CI/CD job will copy the deploy_docs folder to the public website for the documentation.

 ## License